 Dr. Jonathan Brooks completed his PhD at the University of North Texas in music theory.
 His dissertation, entitled Imagined Sounds: Their Role in the Strict and Free Compositional Practice of Anton Bruckner, investigates the degree to which Bruckner’s harmonic-counterpoint teachings affected his compositional output.
 Prior to coming to Anderson University, Dr. Brooks was a lecturer of music theory at Baylor University for the 2000-2001 academic year, where he taught classes in form and analysis, traditional harmony, and 20th-century analysis and ear-training.

-Jonathan’s research interests include the history of music theory, and the analysis of harmonic and contrapuntal elements in Late Romantic and Early Twentieth-Century Viennese music.
-Jonathan presented several papers on turn of the century Viennese harmony and compositional theory for the Texas Society of Music Theory.
-At the 2001 TSMT conference, his paper, “Implied Pitches and Imaginary Sounds,” was selected as the outstanding student paper.
-Presently, he is working on an undergraduate theory textbook and adapting two articles from his dissertation for journal publication.
+Dr. Brooks’ research interests include the history of music theory, and the analysis of harmonic and contrapuntal elements in late romantic and early 20th-century Viennese music.
+Dr. Brooks presented several papers on turn-of-the-century Viennese harmony and compositional theory for the Texas Society of Music Theory.
+More recently, he has focused his research on popular music of the '60s and to tracing the origins of their harmonic-contrapuntal structures in earlier popular and classical music.

 Associate Professor of Music